Elephanta Caves: Ardhanarishvara

 On the wall to the east of the Trimurti is a damaged four-armed Ardhanarishvara carving.
 This image, which is 5.11 m in height.
 It represents the ancient Hindu concept of essential interdependence of the feminine and the masculine aspects in the universe, for its creation, its sustenance and its destruction.
 It is represented as half woman shown as half of Parvati in this Elephanta panel on the right side, with breast, waist, feminine hair and items such as a mirror in the upper hand.
 The second half-man side is Shiva with male characteristics and items iconographically his symbol.
-In Shaivism, the concept pictorially symbolizes the transcendence of all duality including gender, with the spiritual lacking any distinctions, where energy and power (Shakti, Parvati) is unified and is inseparable with the soul and awareness (Brahman, Shiva).
+In Shaivism, the concept pictorially symbolises the transcendence of all duality including gender, with the spiritual lacking any distinctions, where energy and power (Shakti, Parvati) is unified and is inseparable with the soul and awareness (Brahman, Shiva).

 In the panel, the relief shows a headdress (double-folded) with two pleats draped towards the female head (Parvati) and the right side (Shiva) depicting curled hair and a crescent.
 The female figure has all the ornamentation (broad armlets and long bracelets, a large ring in the ear, jewelled rings on the fingers) but the right male figure has drooping hair, armlets and wristlets.
 One of his hands rests on Nandi bull's left horn, Shiva's mount, which is fairly well preserved.
 The pair of hands at the back is also bejewelled; the right hand of the male side holds a serpent, while the left hand of the female side holds a mirror.
 The front left hand is broken, while a large part of the lower half of the panel was damaged at some point.
 Around the Ardhanarishwara are three layers of symbolic characters.
 The lowest or at the same level as the viewer are human figures oriented reverentially towards the androgyne image.
 Above them are gods and goddesses such as Brahma, Vishnu, Indra and others who are seated on their vahanas.
 Above them are flying apsaras approaching the fused divinity with garlands, music, and celebratory offerings.